 The University has formulated its Action Plan in teaching and learning for the upcoming several years (Supplementary Material for submission to QAC, SM8.1, January 2008), in which the development of OBA and the planning of 4-year curriculum are crucial elements.
-The Faculty's 2008 Strategy Meeting discussed the Action Plan, together with the planning of the 4-year curriculum and the OBA plan, and came up with the prioritized strategies which would be described in the next section.
-The specific strategies have been developed in the light of the University's Action Plan, and all the strategies are interwoven with the 3+3+4 plans and OBA development.
+The Faculty's 2008 Strategic Workshop discussed the Action Plan, together with the planning of the 4-year curriculum and the OBA plan, and came up with the prioritized strategies which would be described in the next section.
+The specific strategies have been developed in the light of the University's Action Plan and consolidated with reference to the QAC's Audit Report.
+All the strategies are interwoven with the 3+3+4 plans and OBA development.
 Specifically, upon the completion of the planned actions at 2012, all the courses and programmes in the Faculty will have clear focus on outcomes.